 The resident district, identified on the previous page, refers to the public school district in which the Academy physically resides.
 Similar to the composite district, this district is used as a comparison for student performance in various academic measures.

-District in Which Students Live % of Students From District
+District in Which Students Live % of Students From District Muskegon, Public Schools of th...
+55.6% Other 23.7% Mona Shores Public School Dist...
+20.7%

-Detroit Public Schools Communi 58.2%

-Other 18.8%

-Roseville Community Schools 14.1%

-Eastpointe Community Schools 9.0%

 Free and Reduced Lunch %

 Special Education %

 English Language Learner (ELL) %